 To access CLI Engage resources and tools for Texas Rising Star programs, programs must register.
-Programs will be invited via email invitation from the assigned mentor after expressing interest in applying for Texas Rising Star.
+Programs will be invited via email invitation from CLI or the assigned mentor after expressing interest in applying for Texas Rising Star.
 A link in the email invitation will go to the CLI Engage login screen.
-After logging in to CLI Engage, the user will be taken to the school summary page, where information about their program can be reviewed.
+After logging in to CLI Engage, the user will be taken to the school summary page, where information about their program can be reviewed and documents can be submitted.